Lihle830/Bright-Coffee-Analysis/README.md

 # Tools & Templates to Use
 -Excel or Google Sheets: For initial data cleaning and pivot tables.
--Looker Studio: For interactive dashboards and visual storytelling.
+-Google Looker Studio: For interactive dashboards and visual storytelling.
 -Snowflake: For Coding.
 -Presentation software: PowerPoint or Canva Slides with visuals and summary points.
 -Miro: For planning

-#Summary
+# Summary
 The business is heavily dependent on morning traffic.
 Morning is clearly the most profitable period, contributing more than half of total revenue.
 Nighttime performs the worst only 4.5% of total revenue.